Where to Find the Best Canadian Small-Cap Stocks

 On November 9, 2011 the company’s fleet was grounded, leaving 50,000 vacationers stranded.
 Citing a 50% decline in air traffic, management declared bankruptcy, and the asset grab was on.

 Out of that mess emerged Cargojet, a pure-play provider of time sensitive overnight air cargo services.
 The company is run by Ajay Virmani, who had acquired 50% of Canada 3000 just months before the Trade Tower attacks.
 He purchased the other half in February 2002 and has been the CEO and President of the company ever since.
-The company has a market cap of $771 million.
+The company has a market cap of $1.14 billion.

 Cargojet’s pitch is that it delivers time sensitive air cargo across North America and select international locations utilizing its fleet of all-cargo aircraft.
 Its co-load network consolidates cargo from customers and gets it where it needs to go on time and without damage.

-The bulk of revenue (58% in 2017) is generated through overnight services, with aircrafts charged out on an Aircraft, Crew, Maintenance and Insurance (ACMI) basis making up a smaller proportion (11.7%), and charter revenue making up the smallest amount (6%).
-Around 23% of revenue is classified as “pass through” revenue, which mainly includes fuel charges passed on to customers.
+The bulk of revenue (55% in 2017) is generated through overnight services, with aircraft charged out on an Aircraft, Crew, Maintenance and Insurance (ACMI) basis making up a smaller proportion (10%), and charter revenue making up the smallest amount (8%).
+Around 26% of revenue is classified as “pass through” revenue, which mainly includes fuel charges passed on to customers.
 Historically, the Canada Post Group of Companies and Air Canada have been major customers.

-With a steady growth profile, shares have trended higher for several years.
-There was an extended consolidation phase in early 2017 when the stock was stuck in the 42 to 50 range, but it broke out last fall and traded up to new highs above 65 by mid-March 2018.
+With a steady growth profile, shares have mostly trended higher for several years.
+There was an extended consolidation phase in early 2017 when the stock was stuck in the 42 to 50 range, but it broke out last fall and traded up to new highs above 65 by mid-March 2017.
 Another consolidation phase (in the 62 to 68 range) lasted until the beginning of August, then shares broke out again on the back of Q2 earnings and rallied as high as 87.5 in October.
-The stock’s pulled back a little since.
+That was the high and shares fell with the market in the end of 2018.
+That said, they roared back in January and February 2019 and are on the verge of punching through overhead resistance and up to multi-year highs.

-Canadian Small-Cap Stock #2: Atlantic Oil & Gas (EOG.V)
+Canadian Small-Cap Stock #2: Eco Atlantic Oil & Gas (EOG.V)

-When I last wrote about Eco Atlantic in October the stock was trading around CAD 0.56.
-Given the meltdown in the price of crude oil since (down around 30%) you’d think this small-cap oil and exploration stock would have suffered too.
-But it’s up 30%!
-What gives?
+When I wrote about Eco Atlantic in October 2018 the stock was trading around CAD 0.56.
+Given the ensuing meltdown in the price of crude oil, which fell by roughly 30% by mid-December and hasn’t recovered all that much through early March 2019, you’d think this small-cap oil and exploration stock would have suffered too.
+But it’s up by 150%!

 First the backstory.
 Atlantic Oil & Gas’ exploration activities are focused on offshore Namibia and Guyana.
 As with most junior exploration companies, a lot of the pitch here is based on having great property that’s close to proven reserves.